opensearch-project/documentation-website/_im-plugin/data-streams.md

 If you now perform a `GET` operation on the `logs-redis` data stream, you see that the generation ID is incremented from 1 to 2.

 You can also set up an [Index State Management (ISM) policy]({{site.url}}{{site.baseurl}}/im-plugin/ism/policies/) to automate the rollover process for the data stream.
-The ISM policy is applied to the backing indices at the time of their creation.
-When you associate a policy to a data stream, it only affects the future backing indices of that data stream.
+The ISM policy is applied to the backing indexes at the time of their creation.
+When you associate a policy to a data stream, it only affects the future backing indexes of that data stream.

 You also don’t need to provide the `rollover_alias` setting, because the ISM policy infers this information from the backing index.